-The importance of the Scotian Slope/Shelf Break (EBSA 31) for whales and leatherback sea turtles is uncertain, however their presence has been observed and it is likely that these species are transiting this area during the summer months.
-Sea turtles have also been documented migrating within the area during September and October.
+The importance of the Scotian Slope/Shelf Break (EBSA 31) for whales is uncertain, however their presence has been observed and it is likely that these species are transiting this area during the summer months.
+Sea turtles are known to use the Scotian Slope and Shelf Break as foraging areas during the summer and fall.
 As mentioned in Section 5.1.1.1, sea turtles may become entangled in seismic gear.
 As seabirds do not appear to be affected by seismic surveys (refer to Section 5.1.1.1), this activity is not likely to affect any Special Areas containing seabirds.